lukesdm/geoportfolio/about.md

 CV available on request.

-Contact me with the links below, or connect with me on [LinkedIn](https://www.linkedin.com/in/luke-mcquade-87bba036/).
+Please feel free to contact me with the links below, or connect with me on [LinkedIn](https://www.linkedin.com/in/luke-mcquade-87bba036/).